Scarborough’s Gym Dandies to perform at Universal Studios

 “Once you get to high school and middle school you get to come back on the days the beginner students come,” Orff said.
 “You teach them everything you know, and it really helps grow the program.”

-Sophomore Leah Maxwell and freshman Zoe Cogan both joined in third grade, the soonest they were eligible, after watching the Dandies perform the year before.
+Sophomore Leah Maxell and freshman Zoe Cogan both joined in third grade, the soonest they were eligible, after watching the Dandies perform the year before.

-“One of my favorite places to perform is at schools,” Maxwell said.
+“One of my favorite places to perform is at schools,” Maxell said.
 “Particularly primary schools, because I like seeing kids get so excited over it.”

-Like Maxwell and Cogan, many members have been inspired to join the Dandies because of those performances, which were halted by the pandemic.
+Like Maxell and Cogan, many members have been inspired to join the Dandies because of those performances, which were halted by the pandemic.

 “That’s been the problem with COVID, really,” Cogan said.
 “We haven’t gotten a whole lot of new members because these kids haven’t seen us do what we do.”